davigravi/VoyageBnb/README.md

 ![alt text](https://github.com/davigravi/RoomHawk/blob/main/frontend/public/images/readme1.png "View Listings")

-* Spots
+* Listings
+    * Logged in users can view listings uploaded by others.
-    * Users can post listings via a form.
+    * Logged in users can post listings via a form.
+    * Logged in users can edit their listing information.
-    * Users can view other people's listings.
+    * Logged in users can delete their listings.

+* Bookings
-    * Users can delete their listings.
+    * Logged in users can view their personal bookings.
+    * Logged in users can create a booking via a form.
-    * Users can edit their listings.
+    * Logged in users can delete their bookings.

 ## **Technologies**